matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

 In v1 and v2 rooms, the `event_id` is copied from the `m.forwarded` object in `content`.
-In v3 and up, the `event_id` is based on the reference hash that was validated in the previous section.
+In v3 and up, the `event_id` is based on the reference hash that was calculated in the previous section.
 Copying the event ID in v1/v2 rooms is for convenience of clients: they only need to look in one place regardless of the room version.

+## Client behavior
+Clients SHOULD NOT trust forward metadata in the event content without an explicit `"valid": true` in the unsigned `m.forwarded` object.
+Additionally, clients SHOULD make sure the server supports this proposal before trusting forwards even if the `valid` flag is present.

+Not trusting forward metadata does not necessarily mean it must be completely ignored.
+For example, clients could render the event as a forward, but include a notice saying it's unverified.

 ## Potential issues
-* This is not as simple as MSC2723 and requires server support
+* This is not as simple as MSC2723 and requires server support.
-* Events with bogus data in `m.forwarded` can't be forwarded
+* Events with bogus data in `m.forwarded` can't be forwarded.
 * Events that are close to the 64 KiB size limit can't be forwarded.
 MSC2723 has the same problem, but this proposal has even more extra data.
-The amount of extra data in both proposals is rather low (<1kb), so this should not be a problem in practice
+The amount of extra data in both proposals is rather low (<1kb), so this should not be a problem in practice.
+* Encrypted events forwarded to other rooms won't be decryptable.
+Clients should probably either prevent forwarding completely or only allow forwarding to the same room for encrypted events.

 ## Alternatives
+### Endpoint behavior
 Instead of an endpoint for sending a forward, the new endpoint could be used to generate the forward content and leave sending it up to the client with the normal /send endpoint.
 However, this is an extra roundtrip for the client and